HPV Vaccine for Children

 Vaccine efficacy

-Studies have shown that women who received the vaccine since 2006 (then it was approved for marketing) still have protecting antigens.
+Studies have shown that women who receive the vaccine since 2006 (then it was approved for marketing) still have protecting antigens.
 We will learn over time how long the antigens remain active and whether the vaccine provides lifelong protection.

 Vaccine safety